danivijay/take-git-easy/README.md

 # take-git-easy

 Designed for teams that have no idea when their features will go live.
-This workflow assumes you've 3 stacks.
+This workflow requires 4 stacks to be fully functional

+1. `local` stack for developer testing
 1. Disposable `qa` stack for testing
 2. `release` stack for integration testing
-3. `master` for production
+3. `master` stack for production

 ## Stacks